ampproject/amphtml/extensions/amp-story/amp-story.md

 This means that publishers of stories do not need to set up a JSON endpoint or push mechanism for this functionality to work.

-New content just needs to be published to the same URL with a valid amp-story markup.
-The user will then have that content pulled into their client instance during the next poll (poll intervals are configurable in the component, and are valid above the minimum of 15000 milliseconds).
+Content is updated by publishing to the same URL with valid `<amp-story>` markup.
+The content is pulled into the user's client instance during the next poll.
+Poll intervals are configurable using the [`data-poll-interval`](#data-poll-interval-[optional]) attribute.

 #### Stop polling

 As long as the `live-story` attribute is present on the `<amp-story>` element, the client will make continuous polls to the server copy of the document.
-Make sure to set the `live-story-disabled` attribute to make the polling stop once you're finished with the live broadcast of your story.
+Make sure to set the `live-story-disabled` attribute to the `<amp-story>` element when you publish your last update to the story.
+This will make the polling stop.

 <figure class="centered-fig">
   <amp-anim alt="Live story example" width="300" height="533" layout="fixed" src="https://github.com/ampproject/amphtml/raw/master/extensions/amp-story/img/live-stories-gif.gif">